gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As you might have read on [our blog](https://blog.gradle.org), the Gradle team currently works on [migrating Gradle issues from JIRA to GitHub](https://blog.gradle.org/github-issues).
 In the process, we revisited highly voted feature requests from the community.
 A request that clearly stood out was the support for [verifying JaCoCo code coverage metrics](https://github.com/gradle/gradle/issues/824).
 Your voice matters to us!
 Gradle 3.4 enhances the JaCoCo plugin by code coverage validation.
 The plugin is now also [fully prepared to run on Java 9](https://github.com/gradle/gradle/issues/1006).

-Finally, the integration of Gradle, the build tool, and **Gradle build scans** became tighter and more convenient to to use.
+Finally, the integration of Gradle, the build tool, and **Gradle build scans** became tighter and more convenient to use.
 You can now use the command line options `--scan` and `--no-scan` without the hassle of having to set the "magic" system property `-Dscan`.

 Another important change we want to bring to your attention is relevant to users of the configuration for declaring compile-time dependencies, `compileOnly`.
 With this release of Gradle, `compileOnly` no longer extends the configuration `compile`.
 Please consider this change of behavior might have an impact on your build when upgrading to this version of Gradle.